Permafrost/Tundra/SERVICES.md

 ### tundra.list.document:translate

-One-to-one conversion of one IData document list to another IData document list.
+One-to-one conversion of one `IData` document list to another `IData` document list.

-Calls the given translation service, passing the each IData document item in the list as an input, and building a new IData document list from the translated documents returned by the translation service as output.
+Calls the given translation service, passing the each `IData` document item in the list as an input, and building a new `IData` document list from the translated documents returned by the translation service as output.

 #### Inputs:

-* `$list` is an IData document list containing items to be translated.
+* `$list` is an `IData` document list containing items to be translated.
-* `$service` is the fully-qualified name of the translation service, which accepts a single IData document and returns a single IData document, called to translate the given `$document`.
+* `$service` is the fully-qualified name of the translation service, which accepts a single `IData` document and returns a single IData document, called to translate the given `$document`.
-* `$pipeline` is an optional IData document for providing arbitrary variables to the invocations of `$service`.
+* `$pipeline` is an optional `IData` document for providing arbitrary variables to the invocations of `$service`.
-* `$service.input` is an optional variable name to use in the input pipeline of the call to `$service` for the given IData document.
+* `$service.input` is an optional variable name to use in the input pipeline of the call to `$service` for the given `IData` document.
-  Defaults to $document.
+  Defaults to `$document`.
-* `$service.output` is an optional variable name used to extract the output IData document from the output pipeline of the call to `$service`.
+* `$service.output` is an optional variable name used to extract the output `IData` document from the output pipeline of the call to `$service`.
 Defaults to `$translation`.

 #### Outputs:

-* `$translations` is the resulting IData document list containing the translated documents.
+* `$translations` is the resulting `IData` document list containing the translated documents.

 ---